ilanvolow/XLKit/README.md

 ###Core Failure Statement

-An essential element of the Horizon Methdology is the Core Failure Statement, which defines the most important tasks that the most important target audience requires to validate the existence of the code in the first place.
+An essential element of my Horizon Methdology is the Core Failure Statement, which defines the most important tasks that the most important target audience requires to validate the existence of the code in the first place.
 While software should certainly evolve, no change can ever be allowed that fundamentally violates the Core Failure Statement.

 *XLKit is an entire failure if an entry-level Objective-C developer requires more than three hours to create/export a non-styled three column, three row spreadsheet.*